-Man Tam Ru marked the first day of the festival to represent the harassment doing through the dance called Tsa Chham.
-Draped in their traditional attire, the monks from Chhoedde monastery perform this unique dance.
+Man Tam Ru marked the festival’s first day to represent the harassment done through the dance called Tsa Chham.
+Draped in their traditional attire, the monks from the Chhoedde monastery perform this unique dance.

 The monks chant prayers and perform almost 50 separate religious dances to chase demons from Lo-manthang during the Tiji festivals.
-They are following with the masked devil swinging wooden swords widely towards the terrified spectators.
+They are following the masked devil swinging wooden swords widely toward the terrified spectators.

 Getting to Upper Mustang

-Upper Mustang is the most popular trekking areas in Nepal.
-It is a restricted area which means trekkers have to take services of government authorized trekking companies in the group (minimum size is 2) paying a special permit fee of US$ 500 per person for ten days.
+Upper Mustang is the most popular trekking area in Nepal.
+It is a restricted area, which means trekkers have to take the services of government authorized trekking companies in the group (minimum size is 2), paying a special permit fee of US$ 500 per person for ten days.